-2020 HOUSING VISION: A Commonwealth whose every citizen has a safe, decent, energy-efficient, affordable place to live.
+2020 HOUSING VISION: A Commonwealth whose every man, woman, and child has a safe, decent, energy-efficient, affordable place to live.

 Kentucky Habitat for Humanity recently launched 2020 HOUSING VISION, a three-year, multi-partner, collaborative affordable housing initiative by housing providers working together to improve the lives of Kentuckians in need.The project was launched during a press conference and rally for affordable housing in the Kentucky State Capitol Rotunda February 5, 2018.

 2020 HOUSING VISION is a call to action in Kentucky.
 It’s a call for ADVOCACY, COMPASSION and CONSTRUCTION of affordable housing not just for some, but for all our neighbors in need.
 2020 HOUSING VISION was launched because THE NEED IS SO GREAT – one in four Kentucky families faces the threat of poverty housing.
 One quarter of the state's 4.4 million residents need help.
 U.S. Census data indicates more than a million people - nearly 1.2 million Kentuckians – do not have access